quentin-duchemin/Markovian-random-geometric-graph/README.md

-> 📋Markovian Geometric Random Graph
+> 📋Markovian Random Geometric Graph

-# Nonparametric Estimation in Geometric Random Graph with Markovian dynamic on the latent variables.
+# Markov Random Geometric Graph (MRGG):

+A Growth Model for Temporal Dynamic Networks

-This repository is the official implementation of [Nonparametric Estimation in Geometric Random Graph withMarkovian dynamic on the latent variables]().
+This repository is the official implementation of [Markov Random Geometric Graph (MRGG): A Growth Model for Temporal Dynamic Networks]().

 ## Requirements